 To understand the feminine one must understand the human psyche, or better put, the collective unconscious.
 The collective unconscious is a shared set of ideas, actions, journeys, roles which are represented in archetypes.
 We generally don’t know we know them, but we know we know do when we set them, we all know the hero archetype and the heroes journey.
-The Feminine is a powerful symbol and archetype which influences us from the very core of our beings.
+The Feminine is a powerful symbol and set of archetypes which influences us from the very core of our beings.
 To really conceptualize this, you have to think about mankind as an evolving being, not just what we are and how we live in modernity.
 Man has not always lived in the way he does now.
 There were times when we lived in trees, feared snakes above all, and roamed in small packs.
-The psychological effects of these times still affect our minds, as much so as the dawning of consciousness.
+The psychological effects of these times still affects our minds, as much so as the dawning of consciousness.

 The coming of light, as it is often conceptualised, is common in almost all mythology, from the Bible to the Maori creation myths.
 This symbolises the dawn of consciousness.
 Part of the development from this stage was the influence of the feminine, a selection power which continues and ends blood lines with totality and without magnanimity.
 I don’t intend to speak of the Darwinian process, but of the effects this selection had on the psyche of man and woman.